Why should you trust a compliance AI? The Glass Box principle

 The problem with black-box AI in compliance

 Large language models are fluent, fast, and occasionally, confidently wrong.
-They can produce a plausible-sounding answer that cites a regulation which doesn’t say what the model claims — or invent a penalty figure that looks precise and is simply made up.
+They can produce a plausible answer that cites a regulation which doesn’t say what the model claims — or invent a penalty figure that looks precise and is simply made up.
 In casual use that’s an annoyance.
 In compliance, where the whole point is to be correct about the law, a confident hallucination is a liability with your name on it.

 What “Glass Box” actually means

-Deterministic-first: killing hallucination and AI slop
+Deterministic-first: reducing hallucination and AI slop

 The reason a lot of AI output feels like “slop” is that the model is doing a job it’s bad at — being precise about facts and rules — instead of the job it’s good at, which is language.
+The fix is to split those roles.

 Trust as a built system, not a promise

-That’s the standard GuardianStack is built to: findings are cited, the exact methodology is published rather than hidden, and the deterministic checks are what stand behind every number you see.
-You shouldn’t have to trust us — you should be able to check us.
-The moat here isn’t a cleverer model that anyone can rent; it’s accumulated, current regulatory judgement encoded into rules that improve over time.
+Anyone can put “trusted” and “AI-powered” on a homepage.
+The difference is whether trust is engineered in or asserted after the fact.
+That’s the standard GuardianStack is built to: findings are cited, the methodology is published rather than hidden, and deterministic checks stand behind the numbers where they apply.
+The moat isn’t a cleverer model anyone can rent — it’s accumulated, current regulatory judgement, encoded into rules that are updated as reviewed evidence and repeated human judgement are captured.
 Transparency isn’t a marketing angle for a compliance product.
-It’s the product.
+It is the product.

 See it for yourself